New York Governor Andrew Cuomo proposes free tuition at state colleges

 "In this economy, you need a college education if you're going to compete," Cuomo said in front of a crowd at LaGuardia Community College.

-"It's incredibly hard and getting harder to get a college education.
+"It's incredibly hard and getting harder to get a college education today.
 It's incredibly expensive and debt is so high it's like starting a race with an anchor tied to your leg," he said.

 Tuition at New York's state-operated colleges, which includes 64 SUNY campuses, is currently $6,470 at four-year schools and $4,350 at community colleges.
 The City University of New York's 18 campuses have similar tuition costs and would also be included under Cuomo's plan.